hubt/kubernetes-faq/README.md

 ## How do I add a node to my AWS kubernetes cluster?

-If you used `kube-up.sh` or `kops` to provision your cluster, then it created an AutoScaling Group created automatically.
+If you used `kube-up.sh` or `kops` to provision your cluster, then it created an AutoScaling Group automatically.
 You can re-scale that with kops, or update the ASG directly, to grow/shrink the cluster.
 New instances are provisioned for you and should join the cluster automatically(my experience has been it takes 5-7 minutes for nodes to join).

 ## How do you make a service create a private ELB in AWS instead of the default public one?